simongumbleton/CSGReaperWwisePlugin/index.md

 ## Welcome to CSGReaperWwisePlugin
 A Reaper extension for creation and importing of audio into Wwise.
+The plugin supports Mac and Win64 platforms.
+Latest builds can be found at <https://github.com/simongumbleton/CSGReaperWwisePlugin/tree/master/latestBuilds>

 You can find help pages for each of the plugin windows below: